Fish (singer): Personal life

-On 25 July 1987, Fish married his first wife, Tamara Nowy, a German model who appeared in the music videos for "Kayleigh", "Lady Nina", and "A Gentleman's Excuse Me".
+On 25 July 1987, Fish married his first wife, Tamara Nowy, a German model who appeared in the music videos for "Kayleigh", "Lady Nina", "Sugar Mice" and "A Gentleman's Excuse Me".
 They divorced in 2003.
-The marriage produced one daughter, Tara Rowena (Taz), who was born on 1 January 1991.
-In 2012, she was nominated for Scottish Model of the Year, but she lost to Annie Lennox's daughter.
+The marriage produced one daughter, Tara Rowena (Taz), who was born on 1 January 1991 and who, in 2012, was nominated for Scottish Model of the Year, but lost to Annie Lennox's daughter.

 Following the divorce, Fish entered into a relationship with Mostly Autumn singer Heather Findlay.

-In April 2009, he married his second wife, Katie Webb.
+Later, he entered into a relationship with Katie Webb, and they married in April 2009.
 The couple divorced after less than a year.

-On 14 October 2017, he married his third wife, Simone Rosler, at Aberlady Church, East Lothian, Scotland.
+On 14 October 2017, he married his third wife, Simone Rösler, at Aberlady Church, East Lothian, Scotland.

 In 2008, Fish stated that he would be taking at least six months off from singing due to an "irregular cell growth" in his throat.
 It was later determined not to be cancerous.

 Fish is a lifelong fan of Edinburgh football club Hibernian.
 He also has a keen interest in marine science.

+In mid-2023, Fish announced plans to permanently relocate to a 35-acre crofting smallholding on the Outer Hebridean island of Berneray (North Uist) with his wife in 2024/5, as he retires from the music industry.

 Politics

 On politics, Fish said in 1993, "I've got a lot of socialist trends, but I work in a capitalist industry.
 Getting involved in politics can be very dangerous.
 There are a lot of doors that can shut when you get involved in politics."
 He is a supporter of Scottish independence because he is "dismayed" by the UK's anti-European stance and does not believe a "London-based government" is "beneficial to the UK as a whole".
 Fish argued that independence could "shake up British politics" to ensure a more "fair distribution of wealth" throughout the UK.
-However, he declined to actively campaign in the 2014 Scottish independence referendum because he believed it would be "hypocritical" as he was planning to leave Scotland for Germany to live with his partner and her young son.
+He declined to actively campaign in the 2014 Scottish independence referendum because he believed it would be "hypocritical" as he was planning to leave Scotland for Germany to live with his partner and her young son.